ArminJo/ServoEasing/README.md

 ![Top view](https://github.com/ArminJo/ServoEasing/blob/master/pictures/ServoAdapterTop.jpg)

 # Internals
-The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 µs) if using PCA9685 expander) and not degree are used to speed up things.
+The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 Âµs) if using PCA9685 expander) and not degree are used to speed up things.
 Other expander or servo libraries can therefore easily be used.<br/>

 # Supported Arduino architectures
 **Every Arduino architecture with a Servo library** will work without any modifications in blocking mode.<br/>